garvitkumar854/Scripting-With-JavaScript/Introduction to JavaScript/main.md

 JavaScript is an implementation of ECMAScript.
 Other languages like JScript and ActionScript are also based on ECMAScript.

-<br>🧩 What Does ECMAScript Define?
+🧩 What Does ECMAScript Define?<br>
 ECMAScript outlines things like:
 - Syntax: How code should be written (e.g., keywords, structure).
 - Types: How different data types work (e.g., strings, numbers).